Fishwife (band)

 Fishwife was an American punk rock band from San Diego, California, active from 1990 to 1993 and consisting of Ryan Foxe (vocals), Matt Ohlin (bass guitar), Gar Wood (guitar), and Chris Prescott (drums).
+The group was known for its dissonant sound characteristic of the San Diego punk scene of the time, their often humorous lyrics, and Foxe's wild onstage antics.